 Today, Ballet 5:8 has a growing roster of professional dancers and an expanding repertoire of original, innovative works created by Slager and other contemporary creatives.
 The company shares the beauty, power and inspiration of professional dance with thousands of audience members each season across Chicago, the Midwest, and the nation through over 40 performances in settings ranging from professional theaters to school gyms.

-Ballet 5:8's multifaceted dance education center, Ballet 5:8 School of the Arts, extends the company's mission to over 250 students each year at campuses in Frankfort, IL, Chicago (Beverly), and Valparaiso, IN.
+Ballet 5:8's multifaceted dance education center, School of Ballet 5:8, extends the company's mission to over 350 students each year at campuses in Orland Park, IL, Chicago (Beverly), and Valparaiso, IN.
 The school includes a nationally-recognized classical ballet training program, a range of recreational dance classes for all ages and levels of ability, and a uniquely nurturing environment where students thrive.
 Ballet 5:8 is passionate about training and equipping the artists of tomorrow and investing in local communities through accessible, high-quality dance education.